Latest News: The new online course – The Beginner’s Guide to Natural Navigation – includes a video tutorial on how to

-The moon is a fascinating and sometimes slippery object for the natural navigator.
+The moon is a fascinating object for the natural navigator.
 There are fast and slow methods for finding direction naturally using the moon, but unfortunately no known fast accurate methods.
 It is no less interesting for this.

 The first technique to learn is beautifully simple and extremely quick.
 Although not perfectly accurate, it can be an excellent guide for getting your general bearings.
 The ‘crescent method’ works as follows: